Robert Stone (director): Life and career

 His only foray into fiction filmmaking was a counter-factual fake historical documentary for German television called World War Three in 1998.
+Stone’s later works include the six‑hour PBS miniseries Chasing the Moon (2019), an epic history of the U.S. space race, the political thriller‑style Taken Hostage (2022) about America’s involvement in Iran, and Starman (2025), a biographical documentary about NASA engineer Gentry Lee.

 In addition to his work making feature-documentaries, in the early 1990s he was commissioned to create a 24-part semi-interactive permanent installation at the JFK Presidential Library in Boston.
 His work with environmental issues, particularly the worldwide acclaim surrounding his film Pandora's Promise, led him to co-found the non-profit clean energy advocacy group Energy for Humanity with environmental campaigner Kirsty Gogan and philanthropist Daniel Aegerter.
 Stone is also one of 18 co-authors of the Ecomodernist Manifesto which challenges conventional thinking about the meaning of sustainable development.
 He also co-authored a companion book of the same name to be published by Ballantine Books.
-Stone lives in New York's Hudson Valley with his wife, Shelby Stone, a film and television produce, and his two sons, Luc and Caleb, from a previous marriage.
+Stone lives in New York's Hudson Valley with his wife, Shelby Stone, a film and television producer, and his two sons, Luc and Caleb, from a previous marriage.